Frequently Asked Questions About Jazz Camp

 Jazz instrumentalists and vocalists may find this table, generated by JazzWorks’ Chris Thompson (bass player in the Wave trio – www.wavejazz.ca, and drummer in the 14-piece plus vocalist Standing Room Only – srobigband.ca, useful for choosing good keys for songs.
 A ‘good key’ for a song is one where a) the range of the song in that key is best suited to the vocalist’s own range, AND b) the charts for concert instruments (piano, guitar, bass), Bb instruments (trumpet, tenor sax), and Eb instruments (alto sax) have no more than four flats or sharps.
 Note that the good keys are nicely spread out so, for example, if a vocalist determines that the best key for them for a song is Gb which has five flats in the concert key, the vocalist could instead go down a half tone to F which has only one flat in the concert key, one sharp in the Bb instrument key (G), and two sharps in the Eb instrument key (D).
 How cool is that!”

 Transposing Charts for Brass and Wind Instruments

 When you are preparing charts to bring to jazz camp or jams, it is important to supply charts for the variety of instruments pitched differently than concert instruments.
-The chart at right shows that, for example, if a tune is in Eb, you must provide an F chart for Bb instruments, C chart for Eb instruments etc.
+The chart at left shows that, for example, if a tune is in Eb, you must provide an F chart for Bb instruments, C chart for Eb instruments etc.

 Common Bb instruments include the tenor and soprano saxophone, the Bb clarinet and Bb trumpet.
 Eb instruments include the alto and baritone saxophones, and an Eb clarinet.
 Supply C charts to the pianist, bass player, guitar player and vocalist.
 Some horns are F instruments - but they are not as common.
 In general, then, prepare charts for C, Eb and Bb instruments for any tunes you want to perform.